maxreward/RL/courses/UCB_CS118/README.md

-# RL Course by David Silver
+# UC Berkeley CS188 Intro to AI

 This [Intro to AI course by Dan Klein and Pieter Abbeel](http://ai.berkeley.edu/lecture_videos.html) is publicly available.
 For the purpose of RL, I only went over lectures 8, 9, 10, and 11.